Brand Strategy & Positioning

 As discussed, good wayfinding design requires a deep understanding of human behaviour and cautious planning – keeping the heart and mind open to adaptation and evolution.
 The principles applicable while designing for the smallest office remain the same for an entire city: clarity, consistency, and user-centricity.

 The role of good wayfinding design becomes increasingly important in the increasingly complex world we live in.
-It's an exciting field in constant flux due to new technologies and insights.
-But at its heart, it keeps one simple vital goal: helping people find their way.
+It’s an exciting field in constant flux, driven by new technologies and insights.
+But at its heart, it keeps one simple, vital goal: helping people find their way.

 So, the next time you are smoothly navigating your way with ease through the complications of space, take a moment to applaud the invisible efforts of a hardworking wayfinding designer.
 Unsung heroes make our journeys relatively easy, one sign after another.